asaikali/effective-spring-on-kubernetes/run/k8s-probes/README.md

 * Inspect the `ProbesController` class to see how the application publishes events that cause it to transition it's state.

 **deploy to k8s**

+now that you understand livensess probes and readiness probes lets see them in action on k8s.

 *The following steps assume you have a K8s cluster running on your laptop.
 Docker Desktop Kubernetes or minikube are sufficient.
 If you are using a remote cluster you will need to adapt the K8s